 - Gathering apprentice opinion.

 - Providing effective feedback.

 - Developing solutions to issues.

 - Meeting skills.

 We have developed the following presentation as an introduction to the Apprentice Learning Experience, for colleges to use to generate initial interest amongst apprentices:

 This presentation focuses more on introducing the apprentices to the concept of learning and teaching and how they can effectively feed back about their experience at college, whilst also introducing them to the role of the apprentice rep. Those interested in becoming a rep can then attend a training session, the materials for which are below.

 If you have difficulty downloading the presentations (which may depend on the type of browser you are using) please contact us to request them by email.

 We have previously worked with colleges to tailor our materials to meet their specific needs and help develop their apprentice rep schemes.
-Therefore, when we receive booking requests for this training, we will contact you to discuss your requirements and how we can best support you.
+Therefore, if you are interested in this training, we are keen to discuss your requirements and how we can best support you.